How to make the Purdue University Drumline

-Welcome to Purdue University and the "All-American" Marching Band!
+Welcome to Purdue University and the Purdue Bands and Orchestra Department!
 Hopefully while you’re reading this you’re also enjoying the summer weather and getting ready for an exciting upcoming season.
 With drumline auditions and band camp approaching, the student leaders would like to give you an idea of what to expect when you arrive for band camp and what we recommend you do to put yourself in the best position for auditions.

 Valuable audition information is posted on this site, including sheet music for the newest cadence and the other past cadences in the sequence, photos and videos; all which will benefit you in preparing for your audition.

 The drumline music auditions will take place on Sunday, August 13 in Room 30 of the Elliott Hall of Music, located at 712 Third Street.
 Here is a general timeline of the events for that Sunday:

 To make this process as fair as possible, there is not a guaranteed time slot for auditions.
 We will spend the necessary time needed on your audition.
 Auditions can end as late as midnight or 1 AM.
 If you do not succeed in making the instrument you tryout on, you can continue to tryout on other instruments.
 If you try and don't make snare, you can turn around and tryout on tenors, and continue through all instruments in a similar manner.
 So, know parts for all the instruments you are interested in!